Is Your Brain Making Enough GABA?

 Zinc enhances the release of GABA by working to help activate P5P and stimulate the activity of GAD (18).
 Both B6 and zinc are also essential to the production and utilization of other neurotransmitters such as serotonin, dopamine, norepinephrine, epinephrine and histamine.

 Magnesium is important for binding and activating GABA receptors.
-Without adequate magnesium, we are unable to effectively activate GABA receptors and utilize GABA effectively (19).
+Without adequate magnesium, we are unable to effectively activate GABA receptors and utilize it effectively (19).
 Magnesium deficiency is extremely common with over 80% of women and 70% of men suffering with this and thus supplementation for most will dramatically impact GABA activity.

 Testing For GABA Deficiency